guoqinwill/karmada/docs/proposals/scheduling/policy-effetive-strategy/statization-of-propagation-policy.md

 Mitigations：

-* **v1.8：control this feature by a feature-gate, turn off by default, advising users to turn on.**
+* **Karmada v1.9 version：control this feature by a feature-gate, turn off by default, advising users to turn on.**
-* **v1.9：control this feature by a feature-gate, turn on by default, allowing users to turn off in special cases.**
+* **Karmada v1.10 version：control this feature by a feature-gate, turn on by default, allowing users to turn off in special cases.**

 > The previous design was not good enough, this proposal makes more sense.
 Even if it destroys compatibility, it has to be changed to benefit more users in the future